strandseter/git-storage/README.md

 - **Automatic Commits** - Changes are automatically committed and pushed to remote
 - **Records Storage** - Simple JSON-based data storage with ID-based records
 - **Files Storage** - Simple file storage with commit messages

-## Why use this

-- **No database or servers**: Content and files live in Git with full version history.
-- **Serverless-ready**: Ideal for static sites on Vercel/Netlify/Cloudflare—Git pushes trigger rebuilds, no backend to run.
-- **CMS-friendly**: Plug in lightweight admin UIs so editors update content; changes commit to the repo as the single source of truth.

 ## Warning